Sequoia Capital partner departs amid sex abuse allegations

 Goguen signed a contract to pay Baptiste $40 million as compensation, but after paying her $10 million, Goguen refused to honor the rest of his agreement, according to the lawsuit.

-In a statement sent by his law firm, Goguen said the matter was purely personal, with no connection to Sequoia, and that he would file a cross complaint on Monday.
+In a statement on LinkedIn, Goguen said: "This entire matter is purely personal and has no connection whatsoever to Sequoia or my years of work at Sequoia," he said, adding that he will file a cross complaint on Monday.

 According to his LinkedIn page, Goguen has been leading Sequoia's investments in about a dozen companies.

-(Reporting by Lewis Krauskopf in New York; Editing by Mary Milliken and Savio D'Souza)
+A lawyer for Goguen did not immediately respond to a request for comment.
+(Reporting by Lewis Krauskopf in New York; Editing by Mary Milliken)

+* UNICEF says world loses "champion for children" (Adds UNICEF tribute, more background)

+* Campaigning suspended ahead of UK's June 8 election (Adds raid detail)